Campion Sail and Design

 The idea that a praam dinghy does not have to be narrow bowed with weak sections to perform well is a lesson repeatedly forgotten.
 Even the 'racing tender' sketch in one of L F Herreshoff books shows a wide bow with good reserve buoyancy - and this English design particularly impressed him with its abiliy in rough water.
 In around the late 1950's or early 1960's, the British yachting magazine 'Yachting World' sponsored 7ft 8 and 9 ft praam dinghy designs in part at least because of the poor characteristics of many of the then current designs, the 9 footer in particular though no charmer being designed to allow real work as a tender rather than as a pretty toy piece to be admired in a protected anchorage.
 Of course, the merit of ultra full bows in rather small rowing/sailing craft other than praams was illustrated even earlier by the Fairy built Duckling designed by Uffa Fox in the UK and the 'Merron' dinghy by Arthur C Robb in the USA in the Forties.

 The Spice is an attractive and straight-forward design to build, with good performance and stability on the water, as well as having built-in buoyancy as standard.
-A sailing rig is to be added to the plans package.
+A sailing rig may be added to the plans package in the future.